Five new work packages of Sabah Pan Borneo project under tender process - Borneo Post Online

 “With the additional five work packages, there are 16 packages at this stage for the Sabah Pan Borneo Highway project, with 11 of these being implemented and expected to be completed between 2022 and 2023.”

-Fadillah said this to reporters after visiting the 0.4 work package site of the highway stretch from Bongawan to the Benoni intersection, near here, on Thursday.
+Fadillah said this to reporters after visiting the 0.4 work package site of the highway stretch from Bongawan to the Benoni intersection, near here, today.

 The 1,236km-long Sabah Pan Borneo Highway project involves three phases of construction and 35 work packages.